Colgate University Libraries

 We will not normally order a second copy of titles that are already in the collection or on order.
 If a title is heavily used and likely to be of lasting significance, a second copy may be purchased.
 If the media is out dated and can no longer be played and the topic is still of interest we will consider replacing the title with new media assuming such is available.

 Gifts of media must comply with the acceptable formats mentioned in this statement and must meet copyright policy requirements.
 The Library reserves the right to refuse any gift that does not fit current collection development policy.
-Emily Hutton-Hughes, Head of Collection Development, reserves the right to dispose of unwanted materials by sale, sharing, lending, or discard.
+Mike Poulin, Head of Collection Management, reserves the right to dispose of unwanted materials by sale, sharing, lending, or discard.

 Weeding the collection is a necessary on going process in order to maintain quality, currency, and usefulness of the collection.
 Weeding criteria include: worn or damaged formats, titles superseded by other formats or versions, and titles which have not been used in the past decade or more.

 Until Colgate University has an archivist and adequate space for archives, materials will be added to the Colgate History collection on a limited basis.
 The Head of Special Collections will make decisions on what materials are added to this collection in conjunction with the Head of Collection Development.

 Materials should be previewed by the Audio-Visual Department to make sure that the sound is audible before consignment to the Colgate history collection.

 - Commencements & Baccalaureate events with important speakers.

 - Lectures or speeches by important speakers, or lectures hosted by Colgate centers such as the Center for Ethics and World Societies.